AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Version_Control/content.rst

 -------------

 Open problems are tracked via emails.
-Each email is associated with a unique problem identifier, assigned by our tracking system when the first message about an issue is received.
+Each email is associated with a unique problem identifier, assigned by AdaCore's tracking system when the first message about an issue is received.
 At any given point in time, each issue is assigned to a single member of the Development or Qualification team who is then responsible for the problem management: launching investigations, developing